 - Propagation of the translational state, rotational state, mass, or any user defined state derivative function.
 With various options for the terminal conditions and dependent variables that are derived from the state.

-- Propagation of not only the state, but also the variational equations assosciated with the dynamics.
+- Propagation of not only the state, but also the variational equations assosciated with the dynamics, over a single arc, multiple arcs, or a combination.

 - Options to include environments of solar-system bodies in the simulation, e.g. gravity fields, atmosphere, orbits and rotations of various planets, and a radiation environment (for the calculation of radiation pressure).